 When this welder is mounted on a truck or trailer, its frame must be securely connected to the metal frame of the vehicle.
 When this engine driven welder is connected to premises wiring such as that in a home or shop, its frame must be connected to the system earth ground.
+See further connection instructions in the section entitled STANDBY POWER CONNECTIONS as well as the article on grounding in the latest National Electrical Code and the local codes.

 In general, if the machine is to be grounded, it should be connected with a #8 or larger copper wire to a solid earth ground such as a metal ground stake going into the ground for at least 10 ft.
 (3.1m) or to the metal framework of a building which has been effectively grounded.
-Check local codes for alternate means of grounding electrical equipment.
+The National Electric Code lists a number of alternate means of grounding electrical equipment.
 A machine grounding stud marked with the symbol is provided on the front of the welder.